 I’m weirdly intrigued – where can I find more?

-Despite all the odds, people do seem to appreciate philosophical pick-up lines; I am proud to be able to say that The Pick-Up Theorist has turned into a very small creative business.
+Despite all the odds, people do seem to appreciate philosophical pick-up lines.
 If you’re looking to purchase artwork, you can buy card sets via JUNIQE.com.
 If you think bigger is better and want to stick your favourite Pick-Up Theorist in A1 on your wall, check out my artist page for all the philosophical flirts currently available in print.
 I’m also more than happy to create custom artwork at a very reasonable price, so get in touch if you’re looking for a special gift for your significant autre or philosophy loving friend.

 Immanuel Kant, Philosopher: “I simply kant take my eyes off this.”